carbon-language/carbon-lang/docs/design/README.md

     `x |= y;`, `x ^= y;`, `x <<= y;`, `x >>= y;`. `x @= y;` is equivalent to `x = x @ y;` for each operator `@`.

-Unlike C++, these assignments are statements, not operators, and don't return a value.
+Unlike C++, these assignments are statements, not expressions, and don't return a value.

 ### Control flow